How to Use This Page

 Ongoing programs and initiatives: Multiple efforts support diabetes prevention and management.
 Several worth highlighting:

 - Diabetes Prevention Program (DPP) focuses on prediabetes, helping with lifestyle changes that reverse prediabetes, and help prevent or delay type 2 diabetes.
-In Washington, DPP is offered to members of the Public Employee Benefits Program at no cost, and is also covered by Medicare.Find DPP classes available in your region or reach out to the Diabetes Program to learn about how to offer one.
+In Washington, DPP is offered to members of the Public Employee Benefits Program at no cost, and is covered by Medicare.Find DPP classes available in your region or reach out to the Diabetes Program to learn about how to offer one.

-- Diabetes Self-Management Education (DSME) focuses on patients with diabetes, and provides one-on-one coaching to support diabetes self-care.
+- Diabetes Self-Management Education (DSME) focuses on patients with diabetes, and provides one-on-one coaching as well as group classes to support diabetes self-care.
 In Washington, DSME providers can seek Medicaid reimbursement.
+For more information contact the Washington State Department of Health diabetes program.

 - Apple Health managed care contracts include incentives for diabetes performance measures for HbA1c control, blood pressure controlled for diabetes patients, and diabetes eye exam.